 Allowing cat litter to wash into the drain can lead to a clump.
 This clump can completely block a pipe or drain.

-Now that we know what could cause blocked drains, let’s find out how to clear up a clogged drain.
+Now that we know what could cause blocked drains, let’s find out how to clear blocked drains.

 There are various methods you can use to unblock drains.
 These procedures are, however, not foolproof.
 Depending on the extent and cause of the clogged drain, they may not work.

-In cases like that, it’s always best to reach out to a professional drain plumber that provides blocked drain services.
+In cases like that, it’s always best to reach out to a blocked drains expert.
 You don’t want to turn a messy (and most likely stinky) situation into an even messier one.